-If you are going to Sabah and would like to scale Mount Kinabalu, it is always a good idea to train your fitness at home before coming here.
+If you are going to Sabah and would like to scale Mount Kinabalu, a UNESCO World Heritage Site, it is always a good idea to train your fitness at home before coming here.
 Running, jogging and climbing up and down steps are some of the exercises you can do to keep yourself fit and ready for the challenge.

 Your destination is to reach the summit known as Low's Peak at an altitude of 4095.2 m above sea level.
 This summit was named after Sir Hugh Low, a British administrator during the colonial time.

 Even though the peak of Mount Kinabalu is your destination, take time to enjoy the flora and fauna along the way.
 Make sure you book in advance as Sabah Parks only issue 135 climb permits a day.

 The typical climb takes two days.
 It is a must to have a guide to go along for your safety.
 Some of the things to bring along are: